turboMaCk/glue/README.md

 On the other hand some things like larger parts of applications or parts containing a lot of self-maintainable stateful logic can benefit from state isolation since it reduces state handling imposed on consumer of that module.
-Generally it's a good rule of thumb to always choose simpler approach (And using stateless abstraction is usually simpler) - *If you aren't sure if you can benefit from extra isolation don't use it.* Always try to define as much logic as you can using just simple functions and data.
+Generally it's a good rule of thumb to always choose simpler approach (And using stateless abstraction is usually simpler) - *if you aren't sure if you can benefit from extra isolation don't use it.* Always try to define as much logic as you can using just simple functions and data.
 Then you can think about possible state separation in places where too much of it is exposed.
 **First rule is to avoid breaking of [single source of truth principle](https://en.wikipedia.org/wiki/Single_source_of_truth)**.
 If you find yourself synchronizing some state from one place to another than that state shouldn't be probably isolated in first place.